EAMIRorg/IMAGS-C26-MIR/README.md

 # IMAGS

-To learn about the specifics of our progress, see the final presentation `Final-Presentation.pdf` and report `IMAGS-Report.pdf`
+To learn about the specifics of our progress, see the final presentation `Final-Presentation.pdf` and report `IMAGS-C26-Report.pdf`